 Resistance to Change

-The adoption of BI brings a cultural change in the organization.
+The adoption of BI brings a cultural change in the organisation.
 Employees resist changes in traditional workflows and therefore require complete training and change management strategies.

 Trends in BI for Financial Services